 Prof. Williams has summed up the controversy between those theories by substantiating that`

-- Winfield’s school has shown that the rules of tortuous liability are very wide has shown that
+- Winfield’s school has shown that the rules of tortuous liability are very wide and has shown that

 - Salmond’s theory has shown that some rules of the absence of liability are also very wide